joshboye/joshboye/README.md

 - 👋 Hi, I’m @joshboye
-- 👀 I’m interested in ... python
+- 👀 I’m interested in ... pretty much anything related to web and app dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... react and kotlin
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... an intresting projects
-- 📫 How to reach me ... joshboye@porotonmail.com
+- 📫 How to reach me ... joshboye8@gmail.com

 <!---
 joshboye/joshboye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.